 Logan Couture Contract Information:

-Agreed to a contract extension with the Sharks in June of 2013.
+Agreed to an eight-year, $64 million contract with the Sharks in June of 2018.

 To instantly reveal our fantasy analysis of every player – including Logan Couture – simply subscribe now.

 |2017-18 Proj||28||NHL||SJ||78||Subscribe now to see our 2017-18 projections for Logan Couture|

 Age is determined on October 1st of each season.No Yes

 Logan Couture: Past News Updates ( ▲ View most recent update )

 Two separate injuries, including a scary arterial bleeding issue in his leg in December, limited Couture to 52 games in 2015-16.
 He was still able to find twine 15 times and dish out 21 assists, but the 2007 first-round pick never really found his groove during the regular season.
 However, Couture went off come playoff time, pacing the Sharks with a whopping 30 points in 24 games as part of a run that ultimately fell two wins short of Lord Stanley's prize.
 Other than his obvious elite-level production in the postseason, another thing that makes Couture appealing is that he's so insulated by a supporting cast of studs in Joe Thornton (82 points), Joe Pavelski (78 points) and Brent Burns (75 points).
 Because of the Sharks' depth, the opposition isn't able to focus on shutting down just one or two guys, suggesting that Couture should be able to sustain a scoring pace of something like 0.8 points per game tucked away on the second line while slotting in on the top power-play unit.
 The 27-year-old is usually good for 230-plus shots on goal and close to 19 minutes of ice time per game, as well, making him one of the most valuable "second-line" centers in all of hockey.